SENSUIKAN!

 12 September 1942:

-The U-181 departs for the South Atlantic.
-In two patrols under KK Lüth (Germany's second-ranking U-boat Ace), she sinks 23 ships for 117, 589-tons of Allied shipping.
+U-181 departs for the South Atlantic.
+In two patrols under KvtKpt Lüth (Germany's second-ranking U-boat Ace), she sinks 22 ships for 103,712-tons of Allied shipping.

 9 August 1943:

 Indian Ocean.
-While still on patrol, the U-181 receives another signal from the Führer's Headquarters.
-This time, Hitler awards Lüth the Oak Leaf with Swords and Diamonds to the Knight's Cross of the Iron Cross.
-Lüth is the first of only two* Kriegsmarine officers to receive the Diamonds, Germany's highest combat award at that time.**
+While on patrol, a signal is received from the Führer's Headquarters of the award to KK Lüth of the Oak Leaf Cluster with Swords and Diamonds to the Knight's Cross of the Iron Cross.
+Lüth is the first of only two Kriegsmarine officers to receive the Diamonds, Germany's highest combat award at that time.
+[2]

 In the summer of 1943, it is decided to send U-boats to operate in the Indian Ocean.
 The first group of U-boats arrives in the Far East at the end of September 1943, after the tropical monsoon rains period.
 Thereafter, the group is named "Monsun".